-On D-Day the Allies had succeeded in establishing a beachhead, but many of the immediate strategic objectives of the landings had not been achieved and the Germans still controlled most of Normandy.
+The Allies had succeeded in establishing a beachhead on D-Day.
+But many of the immediate strategic objectives of the landings had not been achieved and the Germans still controlled most of Normandy.

-The majority of Northwest Europe was still occupied by the Nazis, and had been for most of the Second World War (1939-45).
+The majority of North West Europe was occupied by the Nazis, and had been for most of the Second World War (1939-45).
 The Allies still needed to capture key ports and towns in order to drive the Germans into retreat.

 By the end of 6 June 1944, the Allies had shipped a significant number of men, vehicles and supplies to France.
 But in order to advance further into Normandy they needed to establish a supply line back to England to support the ongoing invasion.